39 minutes with Bryan Sheffield

 - Portrait by Erin Sheffield

 - Interview contains nude photography and excessive mature language—specifically the word “fuck” 51 times.

 Mo: Is it me, or are a lot of people starting to go crazy over film?
 There's seems to a craze over shooting film right now.

 Bryan: I noticed that a few years ago when there was this big film resurgence, but I haven't seen it too much lately.
 But then again, I haven't been paying too much attention.
 I've seen the opposite, actually.
 A lot of known film photographers have been using digital lately.
 Maybe not in the last month, but in the last couple of years I've seen it happen.
 A lot of Juergen Teller's stuff is digital these days, and Emily Shur was using a 4x5 and now she's digital-ing it up.
-McGinley’s latest projects are digital, too.
+[Ryan] McGinley’s latest projects are digital, too.

 Mo: I love Juergen's work.
 I've been eyeing so many photo books lately, and want to buy so many of his.